influitive/style-guides/style/javascript.md

 `+` is not forbidden, but backticks are encouraged!

-#### Do not use ES6 classes for React classes
+#### Use ES6 classes for React classes

-Continue to use React's `createClass`, which works with React mixins.

-For classes outside of React -- which should actually be pretty rare -- there is no style rule whether to use ES6 classes or not.

-This rule may change once React supports mixins with ES6 classes.
+Prefer Higher Order components over mixins.

 #### Do not use `async`/`await` or generators